LorenzDev00/Software-Engineering/Assignments/SalesManagerApp/README.md

 - Adding new purchase to a customer and register the payment
 - List all customers

-Moreover, the Conosle allows to administrators to use all the services above and, in addition, the service of cancel a customer purchase and refund its value
+Moreover, the Conosle allows to administrators to use all the services above and, in addition, the service of canceling a customer purchase and refunding its value

 Java fetures used:
 - Inheritance 🧑‍🤝‍🧑